Altinn/altinn-studio-docs/content/teknologi/altinnstudio/changelog/app-nuget/v4/breaking-changes.md

 In addition, all references to app and platform sevices have been moved from Startup.cs and should be replaced with two method calls.

-Follow the instructions below ensure that app is complatible with the current version.
+Follow the instructions below to ensure that the app is compatible with version 4 of the Altinn.App.* packages.

 1. Update target framework and package dependencies